About us

 Scholarships / Financial Aid Information

 We offer a generous tuition-reduction scholarship for international law students and consider all international applicants automatically for an award to maintain the high quality and diversity of our international student group.
-The scholarship will cover a percentage of the tuition.
+The scholarship may cover up to 60% of the tuition.

 Application requirements